Strong Characterization for the Airy Line Ensemble: Limit Shapes on Tall Rectangles

-In this section we establish \Cref{p:analytic}.
-To this end, we first require the following topological fact providing a sufficient condition for a positively oriented, real analytic map to be a homeomorphism; see \Cref{f:homeo} for a depiction.
+To establish \Cref{p:analytic}, we first require the following topological fact providing a sufficient condition for a positively oriented, real analytic map to be a homeomorphism; see \Cref{f:homeo} for a depiction.
 It is similar to known results (see, for example, \cite[Section 2.5]{DT}), though we have not seen it in the literature stated as written here; so, it is shown in \Cref{ProofFunctionG} below.

 \begin{prop}

 Let $\mathfrak{R} \subset \mathbb{R}^2$ denote a bounded, simply-connected, open set, whose boundary $\gamma = \partial \mathfrak{R}$ is a piecewise differentiable Jordan curve.
 Let $G : \overline{\mathfrak{R}} \rightarrow \mathbb{R}^2$ denote a nonconstant, real analytic function that is strictly positively oriented away from its critical points, and let $\mathfrak{W} \subset \mathbb{R}^2$ denote a connected, bounded, open set, satisfying the following four properties. \begin{enumerate} \item The set $\mathfrak{W} \cap G(\mathfrak{R})$ is nonempty. \item The set $\mathfrak{W}$ is disjoint from the curve $G(\gamma)$. \item The winding number of $G(\gamma)$, with respect to any point $w \in \mathfrak{W}$, is equal to one. \item For any point $w \in \overline{\mathfrak{W}} \cap G(\gamma)$, there is only one point $u \in \overline{\mathfrak{R}}$ such that $G(u) = w$. \end{enumerate}